 Pins with sharp points are good for most types of fabrics.

 For knits, you need to use a pin with a rounded point.
-It is frequently labeled as a ball point pin.
-This type of point pushes the fabric threads out of the way and keeps them from pulling, snagging, or breaking.
+This type of pin is frequently labeled as a ballpoint pin.
+A rounded point pushes the fabric threads out of the way and keeps them from pulling, snagging, or breaking.

-Now that you know the three parts of a pin, you’ll be able to apply your knowledge to the different types of pins.
+Now that you know the three parts of a pin, you’ll be able to apply your knowledge to the different types of pins and select the best pin for your project.

 With the right pin, the point and shaft slide smoothly in the fabric and don’t leave holes or snags.